 - 6 tablespoons butter (where to find butter from grass-fed cows)

-- 1/2 teaspoon organic ground cinnamon (where to buy organic cinnamon)
+- 1/2 teaspoon organic ground cinnamon (where to buy authentic, fresh, out-of-this world cinnamon)

 - 1/4 teaspoon organic ground cayenne powder (where to buy organic ground cayenne)